After three enthralling weekends of FIA World Touring Car Championship action, the series has its only sequence of back-to-back events.

 |Event Schedule:||Free Practice Session 1||Sat 09:00-09:30|

 |Race 1 (12 laps, 53km)||Sun 12:35-13:05|

 |Race 2 (12 laps, 53km)||Sun 14:50-15:20|

 |Past Winners:||Yvan Muller (Chevrolet Cruze 1.6T)||2012 (Race 1)|

 |Alain Menu (Chevrolet Cruze 1.6T)||2011 (Race 1)|

 |Yvan Muller (Chevrolet Cruze 1.6T)||2011 (Race 2)|

-Having played host to the Formula 1 circus since 1986, the Hungaroring is an iconic venue on the F1 calendar (not least of which because the inaugural race took place behind the ‘Iron Curtain’), but also because it is synonymous for its slippery surface and lack of overtaking.
+Having played host to the Formula 1 circus since 1986, the Hungaroring is an iconic venue on the F1 calendar (not least of which because it was the first major motorsport event to occur behind the ‘Iron Curtain’), but also because it is synonymous for its slippery surface and lack of overtaking.

 The much bigger braking distances needed for World Touring Car Championship machinery have rendered overtaking concerns to be rather trivial, but the undulating track certainly presents its own challenges.